 - Check both sides of the body to compare for size.
 A swelling may only be the size of a pea.

-- When checking your neck, tilting your head towards the side you are examining can help relax the muscle.
+- When checking your neck, tilting your head towards the side you examine can help relax the muscles.

 - Press your fingers under the muscle to look for swelling